- Quick Off the Mark on SARS

 Neale Donald Walsh, whose Conversations with God series has been a huge hit for Riverhead, is moving to Pocket Books Press for his next two books, in a deal worked out by president Judith Kerr and agent Robert Gottlieb at Trident Medi

-- Harris Moving to S&S
+- Goldberg Moving to Harper San Francisco

-The deal was made with agent Jennifer Rudolph Walsh at William Morris.
+Friedman signed for North American and U.K. rights in the untitled book with agent Jennifer Rudolph Walsh at William Morris.